osurdml/Iris_guide/source/RC_Controller.rst

 Switching Modes
 ^^^^^^^^^^^^^^^

-* You are able to switch between flight modes mid-flight by flipping the switch with labels STD, LTR, AUTO (See **Flight Modes**)
+* You are able to switch between flight modes mid-flight by flipping the switch with labels STD, LTR, AUTO (:ref:`Flight Modes`)
 * The RTL switch will cause the IRIS to return to its original launch position and land.
 * The CH7 (Channel 7) switch will cause the Iris to land in its current position.